-Although, one of the advantages of the FIPA-compliant gateway is to isolate the interoperable part of the architecture i.e. the gateways, from the rest of the system for increasing security (since the policy of the architecture remains hidden to the foreign Agency), some developers might need to expose more than one agents to an external MAS.
+Although one of the advantages of the FIPA-compliant gateway is to isolate the externally accessible part of the architecture i.e. the gateways, from the rest of the system for increasing security (since the policy of the architecture remains hidden to a foreign Agency), some developers might need to expose more than one agents to an external MAS.

-This could be overcome by adding more than one gateway agents to the FIPA-compliant gateway that provides interoperability between the legacy MAS and an external one, as shown in figure 2 (left picture).
-In this case, the agent that would need to be directly accessed by a external MAS could be represented by a separate gateway agent.
+This could be achieved by adding multiple gateway agents to the FIPA-compliant gateway that provides interoperability between the legacy MAS and an external one, as shown in figure 2a.
+In this case, the agent that would need to be directly accessed by an external MAS, and could be represented by a separate gateway agent.
 For instance, with reference to figure 2, agent1 with service1 is resented by gateway agent1 (GA), service2 of agent2 by GA2 and service3/4 & 5 by GA3.

-Even in the case where all of the available services provided by a legacy MAS are represented by a sole gateway agent, the introduction of multiple gateway agents - with replicated services - in the FIPA-compliant gateway may also be found useful in terms of:
+Even in the case where all of the available services provided by a legacy MAS are represented by a single gateway agent, the introduction of multiple gateway agents with replicated services in the FIPA-compliant gateway may also be useful for:

 - Balancing the incoming requests among the existing gateway agents.
-In a MAS with numerous receiving requests, the gateway agent that receives a request from an EX MAS may pass the request to another (less occupied) gateway agent.
-For instance, the steps that have to be followed in order a message to be passed from one gateway agent to another one, see figure 2 (right picture), are:

-Step 1: An agent from an EX MAS sends a request to GA1.

-- Step 2: GA1 upon receipt of the request, if the message is not understood it replies the sender agent with a Not-understood message, otherwise it sends an Agree message including the parameter reply-to with value as the gateway agent's name to which the message is forwarded i.e. GA2.
-Therefore, subsequent messages (from the external agent) will be directed to GA2. - Step 3: GA1 forwards the external agent's message to GA2 via an Inform message including the parameter reply-to with value as the external agent's name. - Step 4: GA2 communicates with its appropriate internal agent according to the service required.
-The message that is send to the internal agent is the content of the GA1's message, which has already been translated by GA1 (to validate the external agent's message) to the form understood by their internal agents. - Step 5: GA2 upon receipt of results from its internal agent, wraps-up them to an ACL message and sends it to the external agent via an Inform message.
+In a MAS with numerous received requests, the gateway agent that receives a request from an EX MAS may pass the request to another (less occupied) gateway agent.
+For instance, the steps that have to be followed in order for a message to be passed from one gateway agent to another one, see figure 2b, are: - Step 1: An agent from an EX MAS sends a request to GA1. - Step 2: If the message is not understood by GA1, it replies to the sender agent with a Not-understood message, otherwise it sends an Agree message including the parameter reply-to with the gateway agent's name to which the message is forwarded i.e. GA2.
+Therefore, subsequent messages (from the external agent) will be directed to GA2. - Step 3: GA1 forwards the external agent's message to GA2 via an Inform message including the parameter reply-to with the external agent's name. - Step 4: GA2 communicates with its appropriate internal agent according to the service required.
+The message that is sent to the internal agent is the content of the GA1's message, which has already been translated by GA1 (to validate the external agent's message) to the form understood by their internal agents.

+Step 5: GA2 upon receipt of results from its internal agent, generates an ACL message and sends it to the external agent via an Inform message.